Ninety-five Theses: Reaction

 Another prominent opponent of the Theses was Johann Eck, Luther's friend and a theologian at the University of Ingolstadt.
 Eck wrote a refutation, intended for the Bishop of Eichstätt, entitled the Obelisks.
 This was in reference to the obelisks used to mark heretical passages in texts in the Middle Ages.
 It was a harsh and unexpected personal attack, charging Luther with heresy and stupidity.
 Luther responded privately with the Asterisks, titled after the asterisk marks then used to highlight important texts.
 Luther's response was angry and he expressed the opinion that Eck did not understand the matter on which he wrote.
 The dispute between Luther and Eck would become public in the 1519 Leipzig Debate.

 Luther was summoned by authority of the pope to defend himself against charges of heresy before Thomas Cajetan at Augsburg in October 1518.
 Cajetan did not allow Luther to argue with him over his alleged heresies, but he did identify two points of controversy.
 The first was against the 58th thesis, which stated that the pope could not use the treasury of merit to forgive temporal punishment of sin.
 This contradicted the papal bull Unigenitus promulgated by Clement VI in 1343.
-The second point was whether one could be assured that they had been forgiven when their sin had been absolved by a priest.
+The second point was whether one could be assured that one had been forgiven when one's sin had been absolved by a priest.
 Luther's Explanations on thesis seven asserted that one could based on God's promise, but Cajetan argued that the humble Christian should never presume to be certain of their standing before God.
 Luther refused to recant and requested that the case be reviewed by university theologians.
 This request was denied, so Luther appealed to the pope before leaving Augsburg.
 Luther was finally excommunicated in 1521 after he burned the papal bull threatening him to recant or face excommunication.